usdaud/algotradinglib.github.io/en/pedia/p/portfolio_diversification.md

+# Portfolio Diversification

-# Portfolio diversification is a risk management strategy that mixes a wide variety of investments within a portfolio.
+Portfolio diversification is a risk management strategy that mixes a wide variety of investments within a portfolio.
 The rationale is that a diversified portfolio will, on average, yield higher returns and pose a lower risk than any individual investment found within the portfolio.
 Diversification strives to smooth out unsystematic risks in a portfolio, so the positive performance of some investments neutralizes the negative performance of others.

 ### Principles of Diversification